Carlos Padilla Sr.

-Carlos Pedro Eugenio Ruiz Padilla Sr. ([paˈdilja]; September 6, 1909 - March 8, 1964) was a Filipino Olympic boxer and actor.
+Carlos Pedro Eugenio Ruiz Padilla Sr. ([paˈdilja]; September 6, 1909 – March 8, 1964) was a Filipino Olympic boxer and actor.
 Padilla was also a film director, with his first film being Susi ng Kalangitan which was made in 1937.

 Personal life

 From a famous family of actors and politicians, he is the brother of actor José Padilla Jr. and actor-director-politician Roy Padilla Sr., father to international boxing referee Carlos "Sonny" Dolorico Padilla Jr., grandfather to entertainment industry's Divine Diva Zsa Zsa Padilla, and great-grandfather to Philippine singer Karylle and Zia.
+He ran for senator in the 1946 Philippine Senate election under the Partido Modernista tandem of Hilario Moncado and Lou Salvador, but lost, placing 33rd out of the 57 senatorial candidates.